Lung and Sternal Ultrasound

 - Online log book.

-A Certificate of Completion is provided upon satisfactory completion of the assessment.
+A certificate is provided upon satisfactory completion of the assessment.

 Course completion requires approximately 10 hours of electronic learning and 10 hours of practical training.